unrealwork/axibase-collector/job-autostart.md

 **Name** | **Description**
 ----- | -----
 `-job-enable` | Enable specified job by name.
-Support job names separated by comma.
+Support job names separated by commas.
 `-job-path` | Import a job from a specified file or HTTP(s) content.
-Support files separated by comma.
-If `job-enable` parameter is not defined, ALL jobs in the file will be started.
+Supports comma seperated files.
+If the `job-enable` parameter is not defined, **ALL** jobs in the file will be started.

 ## Autostart Pre-configured Job

-To automatically start one of the [pre-configured jobs](pre-configured-jobs.md), use the '-job-enable' parameter:
+To automatically start one of the [pre-configured jobs](pre-configured-jobs.md), use the `-job-enable` parameter:

 ```sh
 ./axibase-collector/bin/start-collector.sh -job-enable=job_name
 ```

-For example, for job with name 'json-socrata':
+For example, for a job with the name 'json-socrata':

 ```sh
 ./axibase-collector/bin/start-collector.sh -job-enable=json-socrata